PrEP - your protection against HIV

 What is PrEP and how does it work?

 PrEP is a medication that protects you from HIV by preventing the virus from taking hold in your body.
 The active ingredients (usually tenofovir and emtricitabine) specifically block the replication of HIV.
 For the protection to work, you must take PrEP regularly and as prescribed.
-PrEP only protects against HIV, not against other STIs - for this you also need condoms
+PrEP only protects against HIV, not against other STIs.

 How do I get PrEP?